 Glycerin, or saline, is also inserted.
 These substances shouldn’t cause an allergic reaction.
 If they do, then your doctor may determine that instead of allergies, you have highly sensitive skin and are experiencing irritation, not an allergic reaction.

 This is a blood test that detects specific IgE antibodies.
 It may help your doctor pinpoint the substances you’re allergic to.

 When severe, eyelid dermatitis can have some complications.
 These include:

 - Infection.
 Scratching, rubbing, or generally touching your eye too much can cause an infection to the skin or to the eye itself.
 Limit touching and be gentle to avoid causing additional irritation.

 - Day-to-day issues.
 Symptoms of eyelid dermatitis may be severe enough to cause issues with seeing, working, sleeping, and doing day-to-day tasks.

 - Additional symptoms.
 Since the eyelids are such a sensitive area, you may experience eyelid symptoms prior to additional symptoms elsewhere, such as on the rest of your face or hands.

 - Neurodermatitis.
 Persistent scratching can cause scaly, thickened skin called neurodermatitis.

 Both atopic and contact dermatitis can be successfully treated and eliminated.
 Determining what’s causing your symptoms can help to reduce your chances of a recurrence.

 If you have skin that irritates easily, you may also become sensitive to substances you once were able to tolerate.
-Using personal care products and cleaners made from all-natural ingredients may help.
+Using personal care products and cleaners made from hypoallergenic ingredients may help.